On subdirect products of type $FP_n$ of limit groups over Droms RAAGs: Preliminaries

 \subsection{Right-angled Artin groups}

 Let us recall the definition of a right-angled Artin group.
-Given a simplicial graph $X$ with vertex set $V(X)$, the corresponding \emph{right-angled Artin group (RAAG)}, denoted by $GX$, is given by the following presentation:
+Given a finite simplicial graph $X$ with vertex set $V(X)$, the corresponding \emph{right-angled Artin group (RAAG)}, denoted by $GX$, is given by the following presentation:

 Subgroups of RAAGs can be wild, in particular, not all subgroups of RAAGs are themselves RAAGs.
-RAAGs that have all its finitely generated subgroups again of this type are known as \emph{Droms RAAGs}.
+RAAGs that have all their finitely generated subgroups again of this type are known as \emph{Droms RAAGs}.
+Droms RAAGs can also be described as the ones where the defining graph does not contain induced squares or straight line paths with $3$ edges (see \cite{Droms2}).

+A group is \emph{coherent} if all its finitely generated subgroups are also finitely presented.
+Droms proved that a RAAG is coherent if and only if its underlying graph contains no full subgraph isomorphic to an $n$-cycle, for $n \geq 4$, see \cite{Droms}.
+In particular, Droms RAAGs are coherent RAAGs.

 \begin{definition} Let $\mathcal{G}$ be a class of groups.
 The \emph{$Z \ast$-closure of $\mathcal{G}$}, denoted by $Z \ast (\mathcal{G})$, is the union of classes $(Z \ast (\mathcal{G}))_{k}$ defined as follows.
 At level $0$, the class $(Z \ast (\mathcal{G}))_{0}$ equals $\mathcal{G}$.
 A group $G$ lies in $(Z \ast (\mathcal{G}))_{k}$ if and only if where $m\in \mathbb{N}\cup \{0\}$ and the group $G_{i}$ lies in $(Z \ast (\mathcal{G}))_{k-1}$ for all $i\in \{1,\dots,n\}$.